The Trustmark Companies

 - 2+ million covered lives or plan participants

-Trustmark’s capital and surplus, a key measure of financial strength, increased by $6.0 million in 2015, from $666.3 million to $672.3 million.
-The company maintains a conservative debt-to-capital ratio of 11.7 percent, and an NAIC Risk-based Capital level of over 1,000 percent, more than five times the regulatory minimum.
+Trustmark’s capital and surplus, a key measure of financial strength, increased by $14.7 million in 2016, from $672.3 million to $687.0 million, due to solid overall operating results and investment returns that were positive across all asset classes, led by U.S. equities.
+The company maintains a conservative debt-to-capital ratio of 11.5 percent, and, as of year-end 2016, a NAIC Risk-based Capital level of over 1,150 percent, nearly six times the regulatory minimum.

-On April 1, 2016, independent rating agency A.M.
-Best affirmed Trustmark’s A- (Excellent) financial strength rating and stable outlook, noting the company’s “trend of operating profitability, robust risk-adjusted capitalization and diverse business profile.”
+On March 1, 2017, independent rating agency A.M.
+Best affirmed Trustmark’s A- (Excellent) financial strength rating and stable outlook, noting Trustmark’s “more-than-adequate risk-adjusted capitalization, good operating profitability and diverse business profile.”